Yelford: Population

-Yelford was always a small parish, even at its pre-Black Death peak; in 1327 there were only 16 taxpayers.
 By the 16th century were only 2 to 3 taxable households.
 By 1851 the population was only 17.
 The parish was merged with Hardwick in 1932, subject to some adjustments to the boundaries with the neighbouring parishes of Ducklington and Standlake, to form a new civil parish called Hardwick-with-Yelford.
 At the 1931 census (the last before the abolition of the parish), Yelford had a population of 17.